 There are many great castles in Poland waiting to be explored.
-Many have a chequered past, stories of legend, family tragedy, conquered and then left to the elements only then to be rediscovered, reimagined and restored.
-Ksiaz Castle is no different with its unique history and links to the Nazis in World War 2.
-Today Zamek Książ in Poland welcomes visitors from all over the world.
+Many have a chequered past, stories of legend, and family tragedy, conquered and then left to the elements only then to be rediscovered, reimagined, and restored.
+Ksiaz Castle is no different with its unique history and links to the Nazis in World War ii.
+Today, the famous castle, Zamek Książ in Poland welcomes visitors from all over the world.

 - Where is Książ Castle (Zamak Książ) in Poland?